cyberbotics/webots/docs/reference/nodes-and-keywords.md

 The following VRML97 nodes are supported by Webots:

-`Appearance, Background, Billboard, Box, Color, Cone, Coordinate, Cylinder, DirectionalLight, ElevationGrid, Fog, Group, ImageTexture, IndexedFaceSet, IndexedLineSet, Material, Normal, PointLight, PointSet, Shape, Sphere, SpotLight, TextureCoordinate, TextureTransform, Transform, Viewpoint` and `WorldInfo`.
+`Appearance, Background, Box, Color, Cone, Coordinate, Cylinder, DirectionalLight, ElevationGrid, Fog, Group, ImageTexture, IndexedFaceSet, IndexedLineSet, Material, Normal, PointLight, PointSet, Shape, Sphere, SpotLight, TextureCoordinate, TextureTransform, Transform, Viewpoint` and `WorldInfo`.

 Please refer to [this chapter](nodes-and-api-functions.md) for a detailed description of Webots nodes and fields.
 It specifies which fields are actually used.